Ski tour

 Höhenprofil

-A leisurely ski tour in the smallest and highest place in the Kleinwalsertal: from Baad to the Gamsfuß.
+A comfortable ski tour in the smallest and at the same time highest located village in the Kleinwalsertal: from Baad to the Gamsfuß.

-In the middle of winter, the Gamsfuß is in the shadow of the imposing Widderstein, this should be taken into account when climbing as well as during the rest / viewing break on the summit.
-The shady location of course also has its advantages – fine and long-lasting powder (powder snow).
+In midwinter, the Gamsfuß lies in the shadow of the impressive Widderstein, which should be noted both during the ascent and when resting on the summit.
+The shady location also has advantages – fine and long-lasting powder snow.

-With almost 800 meters of altitude, the ascent is sporty and requires fitness.
-And finally you will be rewarded with a great descent.
+With nearly 800 meters of elevation gain, the ascent is challenging and demands fitness.
+In the end, you are rewarded with a great descent.

-Consciously experiencing nature stands for a respectful coexistence among winter sports enthusiasts and towards nature.
-The route described takes into account the already designated area in the Bärgunttal in winter.
+Experience nature consciously stands for respectful coexistence among winter sports enthusiasts and towards nature.
+The described route takes into account the designated forest and wildlife protected areas in the Bärgunttal.

-Stop frequently and look up at the sky.
-With a bit of luck you can see the only breeding pair of golden eagles in the Kleinwalsertal.
-The Bärgunttal is his preferred district center.
+Often stop and look up at the sky.
+With some luck, you can see the only golden eagle breeding pair in the Kleinwalsertal.
+The Bärgunttal is its preferred territory.

 Presented by: Kleinwalsertal Tourismus eGen